macrocosm-os/data-universe/docs/validator.md

 # Validator

 The Validator is responsible for validating the Miners and scoring them according to the [incentive mechanism](../README.md#incentive-mechanism).
 It runs a loop to enumerate all Miners in the network, and for each, it performs the following sequence:
-1. It requests the latest MinerIndex from the miner, which it stores in a local database.
+1. It requests the latest [MinerIndex](../README.md#terminology) from the miner, which it stores in a local database.
-2. It chooses a random (sampled by size) DataEntityBucket within the MinerIndex to sample.
+2. It chooses a random (sampled by size) DataEntityBucket from the MinerIndex to sample.
 3. It gets that DataEntityBucket from the Miner.
 4. It chooses N DataEntities from the DataEntityBucket to validate.
 It then scrapes the content from the apprioriate DataSource to get those DataEntities.
 5. It then compares those retrieved DataEntities agaisnt the ones provided by the Miner and updates the Miner Credibility, based on the result.
 6. Finally, it updates the Miner's score.

-Once this sequence has been performed for all Miners, the Validator waits a period of time, ensuring it does not evaluate a Miner more often than once per N minutes.
+Once this sequence has been performed for all Miners, the Validator waits a period of time before starting the next loop to ensure it does not evaluate a Miner more often than once per N minutes.
 This helps ensure the cost of running a Validator is not too high, and also protects the network against high amounts of traffic.

 As of Dec 11th 2023, the expected cost number of DataItems queried via Apify is roughly: `225 Miners * 2 evals per hour * 1 sample per period * 24 hours = 10800`.
-Assuming this is ~50% Reddit ($3.50 per 1000) and ~50% per X ($1 per 1000), the total cost is roughly $24.30.
+Assuming this is ~50% Reddit ($3.50 per 1000) and ~50% per X ($1 per 1000), the total cost is roughly $24.30 per day.

 # System Requirements